juijs/vue-graph/README.md

 | names             | Array | false | false | `undefined` | It is a chart data value, and the format may be different for each chart type |

 ## Implemented chart list

+There are many charts that have not yet been migrated.
+We are going to continue.
+ - test